Blue Valley Songbird: Announced remake

-In July 2021, Deadline reported that this film, alongside The Babysitter's Seduction, Sex, Lies & Obsession, Sex & Mrs. X, Santa Who?, A Different Kind of Christmas and over a 100 other films in the Hearst Entertainment library was up for consideration to be remade by the library's IP holder, Lionsgate, alongside independent production and distribution company MarVista Entertainment.
+In July 2021, Deadline reported that this film, alongside The Babysitter's Seduction, Sex, Lies & Obsession, Sex & Mrs. X, Santa Who?, A Different Kind of Christmas and over 100 other films in the Hearst Entertainment library was up for consideration to be remade by the library's IP holder, Lionsgate, alongside independent production and distribution company MarVista Entertainment.
 Both companies, who will jointly distribute these films, didn't elaborate on certain details, but claimed that the films will be made to target "digitally native audiences" and have set their sights on releasing them to a streaming service.